RossJayJones/ddd/readme.md

 ## Repositories & Unit of Work

 Repositories and the Unit of Work are here to allow us to decouple our domain from the persistence layer.
+There is one unit of work created per transaction and its job is to track aggregates through the duration of the transaction.
+Once the transaction is complete the unit of work will request one or more behaviours to be actioned against the tracked aggregates, more on that later.

-Although this adds significant complexity to the code base it offers a great number of benefits which cannot be overlooked.
+Although the repository and unit of work patterns add significant complexity to the code base it offers two benefits which cannot be overlooked.

 - Decoupling the domain layer form the persistence layers allows you to test the domain in isolation without getting caught up in handling persistence complexity.
 While in a data driven system the benefits of this may not be obvious (or even possible) when we build out a behaviour rich domain model it becomes essential.

-- The unit of work allows us to use aspect orientated patterns to inject behaviour in the application layer without needing the domain to be aware of them.
-Logging is an obvious example which is crucial but *may* not be part of the domain layer.
+- The unit of work allows us to use aspect orientated patterns to inject behaviour at the application layer without needing the domain to be aware of them.
+Logging is an obvious example which would be an important non functional requirement but *may* not be relevant within domain layer.

 Each aggregate type must have its own repository.
 The framework provides a generic base class which makes implementing this straight forward.